brsr/antitile/docs/conway.rst

 operators probably have more theoretical uses than aesthetic or practical ones, and good luck getting the faces to be flat and not intersect awkwardly.)

+We can think of these more general topological operators as having the structure of a :math:`\mathbb{N}`-module over a semiring, where addition is the disjoint union of polyhedra, multiplication is composition of operators, and a coefficient from :math:`\mathbb{N} = {0, 1, ...}` represents creating disjoint copies of a polyhedron.
+Then, the module has an obvious homomorphism with the 3x3 matrices.

 Extensions - Multiple chambers
 ------------------------------
 The concept of AEROs could be extended to k-partite graphs. :math:`k(k-1)/2`